topheman/react-es6-redux/README.md

 	- [x] launch the whole with `npm run build` or `npm run build-prod`
 - [x] Add React.Router [v0.4.0](https://github.com/topheman/react-es6/tree/v0.4.0)
 - [x] HTML 5 history API support to router with `Router.HistoryLocation` [v0.4.1](https://github.com/topheman/react-es6/tree/v0.4.1) (removed since can't have .htaccess or server-side code on github pages that does a "catch all" to redirect to index.html)
+- [x] First part of the App : Github user search [v0.5.0](https://github.com/topheman/react-es6/tree/v0.5.0)
-- [ ] Make the App using React components and routes (keep in mind isomorphism for later)
+- [ ] Second part of the App : Display a full Github User profile according to the username given in the route
 - [ ] ...

 ###Basic features :